OleksandrLevchenko/ToursProject-submitted/README.md

 TOURS is a full stack Java project.
 ----------------------------------------------------------------------------------------------------

-Kuala Lumpur tourist portal has main page with some external links to other touristic resouces, social media links (for following), buttons LOGIN and REGISTER with further functionality:
+All Kuala Lumpur tourist portal pages have 11 external links to other touristic resouces, social media links (Facebook, Twitter, Instagram, Youtube) and Light/Dark view toggle switch.
+Main page has buttons LOGIN and REGISTER with further functionality:

 - LOGIN page signs in existing users.